Camila-Ribeiro/Flower-Beauty_Milestone-Project/README.md

 ## Features
 ### Existing Features
-- Feature 1 - home page - cards(Facials, Body, Nails, Lashes, Waxing) -allow users to click on "read more"and have more information about each treatment offered.
-Another way to do this is through menu "Services".
+- Feature 1 - home page - cards (Facials, Body, Nails, Lashes, Waxing) -allow users to click on "read more" and have more information about each treatment offered.
+Another way to do this is through navigation menu on "Services".
 - Feature 2 - price list page - treatments are displayed in tabs for an easier search of prices throughout the services offered.
 Each card has a hover effect to keep the price list more fun.
-- Feature 3 - Facebook and Instagram icons - for small devices such as mobile and tablet it is displayed appear at the top of the page on the right hand side.
-For larger screens such as iPad Pro and large screens it is displayed on the right hand side on a fixed position.
+- Feature 3 - Facebook and Instagram icons - for small devices such as mobile and tablets it is displayed to appear at the top of the page on the right hand side.
+For larger screens such as iPad Pro and desktop it is displayed on the right hand side on a fixed position.
 - Feature 4 - contact page - The map is clickable and it redirect the user to google maps.
-- Feature 5 - contact page - At the bottom of the page there in Get in touch section there is a link to WhatsApp business number.
+- Feature 5 - contact page - At the bottom of the page there is a Get in touch section which there is a link to WhatsApp business chat.
-- Feature 6
-- Feature 7

 ### Features Left to Implement
-- Price List cards and Services cards will have Next and previous buttons to keep the page as clean as possible and less cluttered.
+- Next and previous buttons -  Price List cards and Services cards will have Next and previous buttons to keep the page as clean as possible and less cluttered.
-- The team pictures (About Page) will be clickable and the text will pop-up from it.
+- Hidden text description - The team images (About Page) will be clickable and the text description of each member will show up below the images.

 ## Technologies used